PayPal acquisition brings 'growth hackers' into the fold

 Chudnovsky also helped design online growth strategies for start-ups such as GoodReads, Path and BranchOut.

-GoodReads, a social network for readers to recommend books to friends online, was acquired by Amazon.com Inc (AMZN.O), the world's largest Internet retailer, earlier this year.
+GoodReads, a social network for readers to recommend books to friends online, was acquired by Amazon.com Inc, the world's largest Internet retailer, earlier this year.

 (Reporting by Alistair Barr; Editing by Steve Orlofsky)